pinobatch/little-things-gb/sgbears/docs/long_story.md

 coverings.
 They discovered the culprit lying in (you guessed it) Cubby's bed and chased her out.
 After their nerves settled, Papa asked the others if he was too harsh.
-Mama told Papa that she'd heard the story of Scrapefoot but never imagined she'd see it play out in her own house.
+Mama told Papa that she'd told Cubby the story of Scrapefoot but never imagined she'd see it play out in their own house.

 A week later, the bears saw the girl in the park, and Cubby managed to approach and exchange apologies with the girl, who said she goes